 If you've read all the way through this article, you may have noticed that a lot of the highest-earning blogs cover similar topics: especially entrepreneurship, family and personal finance.

-However, the success of Drive goes to show that there’s opportunity for blogs covering special-interest topics to succeed.
-The blog’s founder, Alborz Fallah, has channelled his passion for cars to create one of the highest-earning blogs on the planet.
+However, the success of CarAdvice goes to show that there's opportunity for blogs covering special-interest topics to succeed.
+The blog's founder, Alborz Fallah, channelled his passion for cars to create a media property valuable enough for a major acquisition.
 Perhaps you too could take your own passion and turn it into a world-beating blog.